100mslive/100ms-ios-sdk/Example/README.md

 5. To run the Example app on your device, you'll need to add your Apple Developer Team in Signing & Capabilites tab of Xcode.

 ## 🏞 Layout
-In the Login Screen of the app, for the first you'll be prompted for permission to access Camera & Microphone.
+For the first run of the app, you'll be prompted for permission to access Camera & Microphone.

+In the Login Screen of the app, Enter your Meeting RoomID & click on Join Meeting.

+You'll be prompted to Enter your Name.
+Type in the name you want to use in the Meeting Room.